 ]]>

-https://www.zagadiy.com/2020/07/12/experimenting-with-air-dry-clay-easy-weekend-project/feed/ 0 552
+https://www.zagadiy.com/2020/07/12/air-dry-clay-projects/feed/ 0 552

 Padded Fabric Ear Savers https://www.zagadiy.com/2020/07/05/padded-fabric-ear-savers/?utm_source=rss&utm_medium=rss&utm_campaign=padded-fabric-ear-savers https://www.zagadiy.com/2020/07/05/padded-fabric-ear-savers/#respond Sun, 05 Jul 2020 18:06:15 +0000 https://www.zagadiy.com/?p=503 So my next post will be about ear savers!
 As a physician, I spend most hours of the day with a mask on my face.
 I find that the most difficult part with wearing a mask around the clock is the strain the elastic causes on my ears.
 A fellow resident – Natalie – suggested...